Einstein's Theory of Relativity

 internal atomic mechanism of the observer runs at a different rate

 since electrons in motion have a different mass.
-This has nothing to do
+This has nothing

 3.8 - Transformation of